pay-box/backend/README.md

 ## Contribution
 Any idea is very welcomed and feel free to contribute your or other's ideas.
-To submit ideas, please submit an issue with `idea` and if its an improvment, tag it with `improvment` or if its a bug, tag it with `bug`. if you have fixed an issue, please send a PR and I merge it if its possible.
+To submit ideas, please submit an issue with `idea` and if its an improvement, tag it with `improvement` or if its a bug, tag it with `bug`. if you have fixed an issue, please send a PR and I merge it if it's possible.